Eligibility and Registration with Disability Services

 Registering with Disability Services

-To receive reasonable modifications and services, students take the following steps:
+To receive reasonable accommodations and services, students take the following steps:

 Step 2.
 Complete an intake appointment with a coordinator.
 Provide disability documentation.
-The coordinator provides information about the various reasonable modifications that address the student's functional limitations.
+The coordinator provides information about the various reasonable accommodations that address the student's functional limitations.

 *If students are more than 15 minutes late for their appointments, Disability Services will ask the student to reschedule the appointment.